smallbasic/smallbasic.github.io/_build/pages/vade_intro.markdown

 Two Words of Caution
 --------------------

--   This booklet is about the  programming language -- it's *not* an introduction to programming in general.
-While not a lot of software background is expected from the reader, it is assumed that common programming concepts are already understood.[^1] Some knowledge in programming languages like \>\>C\<\<, Pascal, or Ruby is useful.
+-   This booklet is about the SmallBASIC programming language -- it's *not* an introduction to programming in general.
+While not a lot of software background is expected from the reader, it is assumed that common programming concepts are already understood.[^1] Some knowledge in programming languages like &raquo;C&laquo;, Pascal, or Ruby is useful.

--    is a language with a long and varied history.
+-   SmallBASIC is a language with a long and varied history.
 Some features which are still present in its code are no longer actively supported.
     These deprecated features may be removed in future releases, and, to keep the Vademecum concise, they will not be dealt with in this